Things to Do at MBU

 Queen City Mischief & Magic

-Queen City Mischief & Magic is a homegrown fan event created for our local community to celebrate and grow our appreciation for the Harry Potter books and film series.
+Enjoy our homegrown fan event created for our local community to celebrate our appreciation for the Harry Potter books and films.
 (Warner Bros.
 Entertainment and J.K.
 Rowling are not responsible for or affiliated with this event.)